Chinese eggplant recipe--Szechuan fish sauce eggplants (Yu Xiang Eggplant) is often listed as Chinese eggplant in hot garlic sauce.

 - Prepare a bowl; mix all the ingredients for stir fry sauce.
 Then set aside.

-- Heat up 2 tablespoons of oil in wok (comparing with other ingredients, eggplants need more oil) until you can see the waves.
+- Heat up 2 tablespoons of oil in wok or a pan and fry the eggplants until slightly browned by batches.

 - Stir in the sauce.
+Cook for a while until the sauce is thickened.
 Mix well and make sure the eggplants are well coated.

 - Move from wok, sprinkle chopped green onion!
 I highly recommend serving this with steamed rice.
 The magic sauce can turn plain steamed rice into something extremely delicious.

 The sauce is extremely delicious with steamed rice or noodles.